jpayvazian/jpayvazian.github.io/index.md

 For this Operating Systems project, I recreated a distributed version of John Conway’s Game of Life in C++.
 Multiple threads were implemented to carry out each generation of the game in a divide-and-conquer fashion.
 Semaphores were also used as a synchronization mailbox system between threads to allow each thread to signal when their assigned cells were finished computing.

 ### “Tracking Munitions” Interactive Qualifying Project (IQP)
-This interdisciplinary project was with a team of 5 students and sponsored by UK disarmament organization SCRAP.
+This interdisciplinary project aiming to advocate weapons transparency and accountability was with a team of 5 students and sponsored by UK disarmament organization SCRAP.
 My primary role was making the Global Weapons Tracking website responsive to mobile devices using WordPress and HTML/CSS.
-We also used Python to create interactive maps displaying data on large weapon imports, exports, stockpiles, and transparency indicators to advocate global transparency and accountability.
+We also used Python to create interactive maps displaying data on large weapon imports, exports, stockpiles, and transparency indicators.
+The imports and exports data was fetched using the *sipri* library, and *plotly* was used to create the choropleth maps.
+The code can be found [here](https://github.com/jpayvazian/Global_Weapons_Tracking_Map).

 ## Work Experience
 ### Student Teaching Assistant